puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

 ***Provision***

 Litmus allows the provisioning of a vm/container via a task.
-We use the following [task](https://github.com/puppetlabs/provision/blob/main/tasks/provision_service.json) to provision machine in cloud ci.
+We use the provision module's [available tasks](https://github.com/puppetlabs/provision/blob/main/tasks) to spin up the test environment.
 When run it creates an litmus_inventory.yaml file that allows both [bolt](https://github.com/puppetlabs/bolt) and [serverspec](https://serverspec.org/) to communicate with that vm/container.

 How do we differentiate between different vm/containers?